Alexey Pajitnov

-Alexey Leonidovich Pajitnov (Note: Алексе́й Леони́дович Па́житнов) (born April 16, 1955) is a Russian-American computer engineer and video game designer.
+Alexey Leonidovich Pajitnov (Note: Алексей Леонидович Пажитнов, /ru/) (born April 16, 1955) is a Russian and American computer engineer and video game designer.
 He is best known for creating, designing, and developing Tetris in 1985 while working at the Dorodnitsyn Computing Centre under the Academy of Sciences of the Soviet Union (now the Russian Academy of Sciences).
-After Tetris was released internationally in 1987, he released a sequel in 1989, entitled Welltris.

-In 1991, he moved to the United States and later became a U.S. citizen.
-In 1996, Pajitnov founded The Tetris Company alongside Dutch video game designer Henk Rogers.
-Despite the game's high popularity, Pajitnov did not receive royalties from Tetris prior to this time; the Soviet Union had disintegrated by 1991.
+Following the dissolution of the Soviet Union in 1991, Pajitnov moved to the United States and became a U.S. citizen.
+In 1996, he founded The Tetris Company alongside Dutch video game designer Henk Rogers.
+Despite the game's high popularity, Pajitnov did not receive royalties from Tetris prior to this time.

 Early life

-Pajitnov was born to Russian parents who were both writers.
+Pajitnov was born on April 16, 1955, in Moscow, to Russian parents who were both writers.
 His father was an art critic and his mother was a journalist who wrote for both newspapers and a film magazine.
 It was through his parents that Pajitnov gained exposure to the arts, eventually developing a passion for cinema.
 He accompanied his mother to many film screenings, including the Moscow Film Festival.
 Pajitnov was also mathematically inclined, enjoying puzzles and problem solving.

 In 1967, when he was 11 years old, Pajitnov's parents divorced.
 For several years, he lived with his mother in a one-bedroom apartment owned by the state.
 The two were eventually able to move into a private apartment at 49 Gertsen Street, when Pajitnov was 17.
-He later went on to study applied mathematics at the Moscow Aviation Institute.
+He later went on to study applied mathematics at the Moscow State University.